As with any country with a monsoonal climate, Nepal has two distinct seasons.

 Monsoon season starts in June, bringing rains, filling the rivers, and making fields lush with bright green vegetation.

-The temperature in Nepal can range from minus 15C at the high passes in Winter, and up to 40C plus in the Terai – the southern plains in Summer.
+The temperature in Nepal can range from -5°F (-15°C) at the high passes in winter, and up to 104°F (40°C) plus in the Terai – the southern plains in summer.

-There are two time slots when the weather is perfect for trekking.
+There are two time slots when the weather is ideal for trekking.

 Autumn’s high season starts in October and ends in mid-December.
 Most of my treks to the Himalayas were during this time.